 - It is a decentralized computing infrastructure where data, compute, storage, and applications are located, somewhere between the data source and the cloud.
 It brings the advantages of the cloud closer to where data is created and acted upon, more or less the way edge computing does it.

-To summarize, Apache Spark helps calculate the processing of large amount of real-time or archived data, both structured and unstructured, without anything being held or attached.
+To summarize, Apache Spark helps calculate the processing of a large amount of real-time or archived data, both structured and unstructured, without anything being held or attached.
 It’s linking appropriate complex possibilities similar to graph algorithms and Machine Learning.
-Spark brings processing of Big Data to a large quantity.
+Spark brings the processing of Big Data to a large quantity.

-In real time, Apache Spark is used in many notable business industries such as Uber, Pinterest, etc. These companies gather terabytes of event data from users and engage them in real-time interactions such as video streaming and many other user interfaces, thus, maintaining constant smooth and high-quality customer experience.
+In real time, Apache Spark is used in many notable business industries such as Uber, Pinterest, etc. These companies gather terabytes of event data from users and engage them in real-time interactions such as video streaming and many other user interfaces, thus, maintaining the constant smooth and high-quality customer experience.

 To understand the fundamentals of PySpark, you can read our immersive PySpark Tutorial!